Tumixs/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 [3.
 I do not fear computers.
 I fear the lack of them](./3-puts.c) | A function that prints a string followed by a newline to the standard output.
 [4.
 I can only go one way.
 I've not got a reverse gear](./4-print_rev.c) | prints a string in reverse, followed by a newline.
 [5.
 A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes](./5-rev_string.c) | A function that reverses a string.
+[6.
+Half the lies they tell about me aren't true](./6-puts2.c) | Prints even characters of a string starting with the first character.